How Japanese Onsen Culture Is Influencing Western Sauna Design

 The quiet aesthetic, ritualistic approach, and material philosophy of Japanese bathing culture is reshaping how Western designers think about sauna spaces.

-Walk into any of the most celebrated new sauna and bathhouse projects opened in the past two years — from Thermae in Manchester to QC Terme's latest Italian property to the recently opened Soak in Portland — and you'll notice a common thread that has nothing to do with Finland.
+Look at any of the most talked-about sauna and bathhouse projects of the past few years, from Therme Manchester (the massive wellbeing resort under construction in Trafford) to QC Terme's growing Italian portfolio to Soak & Sauna in Portland, and you'll notice a common thread that has nothing to do with Finland.
 The spatial language, material palette, and experiential sequencing borrow heavily from Japanese bathing culture.

 The Influence